Minimum wage in the UK explained

 HomeBanking › Minimum wage

 Almost every worker in the UK is entitled to the National Minimum Wage (NMW), and some employees are also eligible for the higher rate National Living Wage (NLW).
-In this article, you’ll learn what the minimum wage is, and how it affects workers depending on their age.
-We also include advice on how to save money while earning the minimum wage and how to find a competitive savings account that works for you.
+From April 2025, the rates have increased for every age group.
+In this article, we outline the latest hourly rates, who qualifies based on age or job type, and what you can do to save money while earning the minimum wage.

 Key takeaways